 Daniel had a vision from the Lord of a special bridge between earth and heaven called the Rainbow Bridge.
 The Lord told Daniel that every person entering into heaven would first meet his/her pets, especially if they had no family members who had been saved.
 These beloved animals comforted and ministered to the people, once again, especially those who did not have any saved family members to meet them.

 This is precisely the reason why Christians need to be discerning.
-Animals do not have spirits like humans do (Eccl.
-3:21) and the “rainbow bridge” idea is a New Age code for the bridge linking the physical with the spiritual dimension.
+Animals weren’t made in God’s image and they don’t have spirits like humans do (Eccl.
+3:21).
+Aside that, the “rainbow bridge” idea is a New Age code for the bridge linking the physical plane with the spiritual dimension.

 13. Rebecca posted a photo of a beautiful forest in their Facebook group (December, 14, 2013) with a post saying:

-This picture was taken by Daniel this fall on our land.
+“This picture was taken by Daniel this fall on our land.
 We live in a valley with mountains on three sides.
 This picture was taken across the valley as the sun was setting, of the mountain on the opposite side.
 You can see our driveway at the bottom of the picture.
-God has greatly blessed us by allowing us to live in such a beautiful place
+God has greatly blessed us by allowing us to live in such a beautiful place.”

-How can a Christian take a picture from the Internet and lie that it’s a picture of one’s residence?
-Such a person doesn’t seem to have much going for him/her in the truth department.
+How can a Christian take a picture from the Internet and lie that it’s a picture of his/her residence?
+Such a person doesn’t seem to have it going for him/her in the truth department.

 14. When a Christian website owner pointed out this lie to Rebecca on her page, she replied the next day:

 YES!!!!
 I see we have had some of SATAN’S DISCIPLES RELIGIOUS BULLIES on here posting.
 They love to sow discord, gossip, backbiting, slander.
 They are called tale-bearers in the Bible.
 The Bible says God despises them.
-They have a father but its not God and they don’t serve Jesus … BE careful you don’t fall into their snare and become a gossip monger, backbiting Satanist.
+They have a father but it’s not God and they don’t serve Jesus … BE careful you don’t fall into their snare and become a gossip monger, backbiting Satanist.

 This sounds familiar.
-This was the same response she gave to those investigating her books in the late 80’s.
+This was the same response she gave to those investigating her books in the late 80s.
 Rather than admit her lies and repent of misleading her followers, she resorts to attacking and labelling those exposing her as “Satanists.”

 These are not issues that should be swept under the rug.
 I’m not that bothered if a person is feeding his flock with fabricated stories and heresies.
-If the listeners refuse to search the Scriptures and use their God-given discernment to eat the hay and leave the sticks, that’s their choice.
+If the listeners refuse to search the Scriptures and use their God-given discernment to eat the hay and leave the sticks behind, that’s their choice.